Chapter 6. Designing VoltDB Client Applications

 3. Closing the client connection

-The following sections explain how to perform these functions using the standard VoltDB Java client interface.
+The following sections explain how to perform these functions using the latest VoltDB Java client interface, known as Client2.
 (See VoltDB Java Client API.)
 The VoltDB Java Client is a thread-safe class library that provides runtime access to VoltDB databases and functions.

 It is possible to call VoltDB stored procedures from programming languages other than Java.
 However, reading this chapter is still recommended to understand the process for invoking and interpreting the results of a VoltDB stored procedure.
 See Chapter 8, Using VoltDB with Other Programming Languages for more information about using VoltDB from client applications written in other languages.